DavidFirth/alt3/docs/_pages/about/tables-explained.md

 -----

 It really must be emphasized that an *alt-3* table is **not a prediction**.
-The *strength* value
-and its *adjusted points per match* representation are designed specifically to measure the relative performance of teams to date --- that is, to *represent faithfully what has happened*, rather than to predict what will happen in the future.
+The adjusted points totals are designed specifically to reflect the relative performance of teams to date --- that is, to *represent faithfully what has happened*, rather than to predict what will happen in the future.